tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 >```

 * In recovery mode, Tendermint first calls `Info` to know from which height it needs to replay decisions to the Application.
-To replay a decision, Tendermint simply calls `FinalizeBlock` with the decided block at that height.
 After this, Tendermint enters nomal consensus execution.

 >```abnf
->recovery            = info *consensus-replay consensus-exec
+>recovery            = info consensus-exec
->consensus-replay    = decide
 >```

 * The non-terminal `consensus-exec` is a key point in this grammar.
 It is an infinite sequence of